Alfred Hitchcock Presents: The Young One

 where the squad sleeps.
 Cpl.
 March is awaiting a 48-hour pass to see his wife,

 a nurse.
-Kirby (accompanied and abandoned by Crown) has fought “the entire
+Kirby (accompanied and abandoned by Crown) has fought “the

-hospital.
+the hospital.
 March is badly wounded on the daybreak mission in Kirby’s

 absence.